alacritty/alacritty/CONTRIBUTING.md

   2. A new `v0.2.0` branch is created for the release
   3. In the branch, the version is bumped to `0.2.0-rc1`
   4. The new commit in the branch is tagged as `v0.2.0-rc1`
+  5. The pre-release versions are published to crates.io
-  5. A GitHub release is created for the `v0.2.0-rc1` tag
+  6. A GitHub release is created for the `v0.2.0-rc1` tag
-  6. The changelog since the last release (stable or RC) is added to the GitHub release description
+  7. The changelog since the last release (stable or RC) is added to the GitHub release description
-  7. On master, the version is bumped to `0.3.0-dev` and the `-dev` suffix is removed from the `0.2.0-dev` changelog
+  8. On master, the version is bumped to `0.3.0-dev` and the `-dev` suffix is removed from the `0.2.0-dev` changelog
-  8. Bug fixes are cherry-picked from master into the branch and steps 4-7 are repeated until no major issues are found in the release candidates
+  9. Bug fixes are cherry-picked from master into the branch and steps 3-7 are repeated until no major issues are found in the release candidates
-  9. In the branch, the version is bumped to `0.2.0`
+ 10. In the branch, the version is bumped to `0.2.0`
- 10. The new commit in the branch is tagged as `v0.2.0`
+ 11. The new commit in the branch is tagged as `v0.2.0`
- 11. The new version is published to crates.io
+ 12. The new version is published to crates.io
- 12. A GitHub release is created for the `v0.2.0` tag
+ 13. A GitHub release is created for the `v0.2.0` tag
- 13. The changelog since the last stable release (**not** RC) is added to the GitHub release description
+ 14. The changelog since the last stable release (**not** RC) is added to the GitHub release description

 On master and with new planned releases, only the minor version is bumped.
 This makes it possible to